johnfedoruk/bangular/aio/content/guide/ngmodule-faq.md

 the HTML, the binding instructions, the attached styles.

-Because directives and pipes appear in component templates, the Angular compiler incorporates them into compiled component code too.
+Because directives and pipes appear in component templates, the Bangular compiler incorporates them into compiled component code too.

-`@NgModule` metadata tells the Angular compiler what components to compile for this module and how to link this module with other modules.
+`@NgModule` metadata tells the Bangular compiler what components to compile for this module and how to link this module with other modules.